 Improving your sleep CAN help!

 It is really important to address any sleeping problems you have as this may result in a big improvement in your mood.
 The good news is that most sleep complaints can be treated.
-Go to the Sleep Health Foundation website for tips to improve your sleep.
+Visit Sleep Hygiene: Good Sleep Habits for tips.
 If your sleep does not improve with these tips, talk to your GP for further options.
 There are many ways to help with sleep problems, including diagnosis and treatment of conditions such as sleep apnoea and, where insomnia is concerned, counseling, behavioural modifications and, sometimes, medication.